Adityasr30/BigData/README.md

 - Components of name node: FsImage, EditLogs.
 - FsImage: Image/ Snapshot of Hdfs.
 - EditLogs: log file of every action.
 - Secondary name node: Updates FsImage.
 It merges FsImage and EditLogs file.
+This is called checkpointing.
 - Heartbeat: datanode sends heartbeat signal every 3 seconds to name node, indicating that it is alive.
 - When client tries to access data, the request goes to the namenode.
-The namenode identifies where the data is, on the data node through metadata information.
-Then returns the address where data is stored to the client.
+The namenode identifies where the data is on the data node through metadata information.
+Then returns the address where data is stored, to the client.
 - Reads are easy/ fast.
 Writes are difficult.
 Because to write on one data node, we also need to replicate it to other data nodes as well.

 ![image](https://github.com/Adityasr30/BigData/assets/86728825/b80de135-85d2-457c-bdea-07a645c2f5ef)